dscsjsu/sjsu-gdsc-website/README.md

 1. Make sure your local repo is the latest update.
 2. Create a branch, code, push to your branch and make a pull request.
-3. Admin will review the pull request and merge it with master branch.
+3. Design team will review the pull request and merge it with master branch.

 Some useful git commands: